google/security-research/kernelctf/rules.md

 ## Non-kernel vulnerabilities

 If you are submitting a non-kernel vulnerability affecting our kCTF VRP cluster, please submit the vulnerability to our [kCTF VRP](https://google.github.io/kctf/vrp.html).

+## Legal points

+kernelCTF is part of Google VRP, so its rules including but not limited to [these Legal points](https://bughunters.google.com/about/rules/google-friends/google-and-alphabet-vulnerability-reward-program-vrp-rules#legal-points) apply.

+You should understand that we can cancel the program at any time and the decision as to whether or not to pay a reward and how much has to be entirely at our discretion.